OrensteinLab/PrimerDesigner/README.md

    cd PrimerDesigner
    ```
 <br>
-2. Open the PrimerDeisgner.ipynb notebook using Jupyter or any compatible environment.
+2. Open the PrimerDeisgner_relaxed.ipynb or PrimerDeisgner_non_relaxed.ipynb notebook using Jupyter or any compatible environment.
 <br>
 <br>
 3. Run the Notebook: